-Each dwelling has a private, well equipped camp kitchen which i well equipped with anything likely to be needed for camp cooking and dining.
+Each dwelling has a private, well equipped camp kitchen which is includes anything likely to be needed for camp cooking and dining.
 There is a double ring gas hob, cool box and a good selection of pans, utensils, crockery and cutlery.
 We provide barbecues and tools.
 A daily basket of logs is delivered each evening for the outdoor fire pits and the wood burning stoves.
 The camp kitchens are covered, have a wooden chip floor as well as a simple table and seating which enable our guests to enjoy meals under cover should the weather be wet.

 FIRE PIT AND BBQ